 The first few years of teaching I was intimidated by anatomy.
 When students shared their injuries with me before class, I had no idea how to support them.
 This inspired me to start studying with Tiffany Cruikshank’s Yoga Medicine program.
 Yoga Medicine was where I had my first ‘ah ha’ anatomy moment.
 It made me understand anatomy conceptually (as opposed to simply memorizing bones & muscles) and it helped me realize knowledge can empower us to play a larger role in our health.
 For this reason, I absolutely love studying anatomy and sharing it through myofascia release workshops and teacher training programs (and I highly recommend Yoga Medicine to those interested in learning more).

-Since my first training in 2010, I've completed my 500 hour training with Anahata Soul (a Phoenix based school of yoga that focuses on meditation and emphasizes the subtle, energetic body) and have also earned certifications on the Spine, Myofascia Release, Yoga Anatomy and Chinese Medicine with Yoga Medicine.
+Since my first training in 2010, I've completed my 500 hour training with Anahata Soul (a Phoenix based school of yoga that focuses on meditation and emphasizes the subtle, energetic body) and have also earned certifications on the Spine, Myofascia Release, Yoga Anatomy, Yoga for Athletes and Chinese Medicine with Yoga Medicine.

 My classes focus on cultivating a light and positive environment, rooted in an understanding of both anatomy and balancing the energetic body.
 Classes are structured in a way that is open and suitable for all students.
 It is my greatest hope that through the challenge of the postures and calming breath, students are able to release into the place of infinite peace and love that awaits us all within, recognizing that both the body and mind come with the gift of unlimited potential.